 Shots.
 Vaccines.
 Immunizations.
 Whatever you call them, they’re part of raising a child in today’s world.
 As those of you with babies at home can attest, most children (at least, those in America and in many other developed nations) receive a LOT of shots in the first 5 or 6 years of life.
-These vaccinations are key to preventing life-threatening disease, and are for many, are considered an important part of preventative health care, but they can also stress a mama out!
+These vaccinations are key to preventing life-threatening disease, and are for many, are considered an important part of preventative health care, but they can also stress a parent out!

 Now, there are loads of medical questions that you may have about baby immunizations, and how they will affect your little one.
 We won’t be tackling all of those in today’s article, but we WILL be addressing a few questions in particular: